GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_2.md

 ### 2.1 Review Exercises

 - Here is a self-directed exercise to review the commands from part 1
-  - Do as much as you can using the command names above, referring to `--help` if you're stuck
+  - Do as much as you can using the command names above, referring to `man` if you're stuck
   - Clicking the expansion below will reveal all the suggested solutions

 1. Change directory to your 'root' directory hint - "`/` is root"